 Fruits such as apples, pears and plums make great bird food due to their high water content and being energy-rich with simple sugars.
 These can be halved and left on either the bird table or on the ground and will be enjoyed by robins, blackbirds, thrushes and waxwings.

 Fat-based foods are perfect for providing birds with protein and carbohydrates in winter and can come in ball, bar or cake form.
-If bought from a store, ensure the nylon mesh casing is removed as it can trap and injure birds.
+If buying from a store, ensure the nylon mesh casing is removed as it can trap and injure birds.
 For a simple home-made version, melted suet or lard can be poured on to a mixture of seeds, nuts, dried fruit, oatmeal and cheese.
-The mixture should contain two thirds of ingredients to one third of fat.
-Stir them together thoroughly, then pour the mixture in to a container and allow it to set.
+The mixture should contain two-thirds of ingredients to one-third of fat.
+Stir them together thoroughly, then pour the mixture into a container and allow it to set.
 The chosen container can also be used as a feeder or the solid mixture can be turned out on to a bird table.
 This will provide a great boost in calories to a wide range of species.

 Leftover materials can be a welcome contribution to any bird during winter, so put out some bread crumbs and grated cheese to give additional protein to the birds.
 Cooked rice, white or brown, is readily accepted by many birds during the more severe weather and can be very beneficial to them.
 Uncooked rice may be eaten by pigeons, doves and pheasants.
 Porridge oats can be used but must never be cooked as the mixture could solidify around a bird’s beak.
 Any types of cereals are also suitable but are best used in small quantities, with a supply of drinking water nearby.